JavierJimenez2/quote-sync/README.md

 - **Frontend**: Built using Vue.js with Vuetify and other libraries for smooth UI/UX.
 - **Backend**: A RESTful API built with Django that serves author details, books, and quotes data.
+- **Database**: PostgreSQL for storing author, book, and quote information.

 ## Project Structure